mmilano/SidePanelCollapse/README.md

 > npm install
 ```

-4. When the install has completed successfully, `gulp dev` will build the all of the project files, watch for changes, and start a local node-based web server for the example pages.
+4. When the install has completed successfully, `gulp dev` will build all of the project files, watch for changes, and start a local node-based web server for the example pages.

 ```shell
 > gulp dev